 - An online business located in Louisiana is selling taxable products to Louisiana residents

-- Total sales of tangible personal property to Louisiana residents is $100,000 or more; or
+- Making sales of tangible personal property to Louisiana residents is $100,000 or more; or

-- Having 200 or more transactions to Louisiana residents.
+- Shipping 200 or more transactions to Louisiana residents.

 What products and services are taxable in Louisiana?

 There are a few exceptions, but almost all physical products are taxable when sold at retail in Louisiana.
 Common examples include: